Gadsden flag: History of the rattlesnake symbol in America

 In 1754, during the French and Indian War, Franklin published Join, or Die, a woodcut of a snake cut into eight sections.
 It represented the colonies, with New England joined as the head and South Carolina as the tail, following their order along the coast.
 This was the first political cartoon published in an American newspaper.

 In 1774, Paul Revere added Franklin's iconic cartoon to the nameplate of Isaiah Thomas's paper, the Massachusetts Spy, depicted there as fighting a British griffin.

-In December 1775, Benjamin Franklin published an essay in the Pennsylvania Journal under the pseudonym "American Guesser" in which he suggested that the rattlesnake was a good symbol for the American spirit and its valuation for vigilance, assertiveness, individualism, unity, and liberty:[...] there was painted a Rattle-Snake, with this modest motto under it, "Don't tread on me." [...] she has no eye-lids.
+In December 1775, Benjamin Franklin published an essay in the Pennsylvania Journal under the pseudonym "American Guesser" in which he suggested that the rattlesnake was a good symbol for the American spirit and its valuation for vigilance, assertiveness, individualism, unity, and liberty:[T]here was painted a Rattle-Snake, with this modest motto under it, "Don't tread on me." [...] she has no eye-lids.
 She may therefore be esteemed an emblem of vigilance.
 She never begins an attack, nor, when once engaged, ever surrenders [...]
 The Rattle-Snake is solitary, and associates with her kind only when it is necessary for their preservation [...]
 'Tis curious and amazing to observe how distinct and independent of each other the rattles of this animal are, and yet how firmly they are united together, so as never to be separated but by breaking them to pieces. [...]
 The power of fascination attributed to her, by a generous construction, may be understood to mean, that those who consider the liberty and blessings which America affords, and once come over to her, never afterwards leave her, but spend their lives with her.

 The rattlesnake symbol was first officially adopted by the Continental Congress in 1778 when it approved the design for the seal of the War Office.
 At the top center of the seal is a rattlesnake holding a banner that says, "This we'll defend".
 This design of the War Office seal was carried forward—with some minor modifications—into the subsequent designs as well as the Department of the Army's seal, emblem and flag.
 As such, some variation of a rattlesnake symbol has been in continuous official use by the US Army for over 243 years.

 Other American flags that use a rattlesnake motif include The United Companies of the Train of Artillery of the Town of Providence, the First Navy Jack, and the Culpeper Minutemen flag, among others.

-In the 21st century, the Gadsden Flag has been used by the Tea Party movement and has been sometimes been associated with the Patriot movement.
+In the 21st century, the Gadsden Flag has been used by supporters of the Tea Party movement.